fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

     0.66666...

-Note that to achieve a one-number score for a standard performance metric, like false positive rate or selection rate, the user must use the MetricFrame data structure.
+Note that to achieve a one-number score for a standard performance metric, like false positive rate or selection rate, the user must use :func:`make_derived_metric`.
 Under the hood, the fairness assessment metrics also use :class:`MetricFrame` to compute a particular base rate across sensitive groups and subsequently perform an aggregation (the difference or ratio) on the base metric values across groups.
 For example, :func:`equalized_odds_ratio` uses both the :func:`false_positive_rate` and :func:`false_negative_rate` within a MetricFrame on the backend to generate an output.